JussMor/Challenge/README.md

 ```
 node_modules/react-scripts/config/webpack.config.js
 ```
-and search for the following line. it should be the line 19 and both should be  equals
+and search for the following line.
+It should be the line 19 and both should be  equals
 ```
 const MiniCssExtractPlugin = require('mini-css-extract-plugin').default;
 ```